symfony/symfony-docs/cookbook/routing/custom_route_loader.rst

 Of course you still need to implement :method:`Symfony\\Component\\Config\\Loader\\LoaderInterface::supports` and :method:`Symfony\\Component\\Config\\Loader\\LoaderInterface::load`.
-Whenever you want to load another resource, for instance a Yaml routing configuration file, you can call the :method:`Symfony\\Component\\Config\\Loader\\Loader::import` method::
+Whenever you want to load another resource - for instance a Yaml routing configuration file - you can call the :method:`Symfony\\Component\\Config\\Loader\\Loader::import` method::

     namespace Acme\DemoBundle\Routing;